dellow/Web-Framework/README.md

 ## Server
 You can launch the built in web server with BrowserSync simply by running `gulp serve`.
 This will provide a local and external address to test your apps in sync with other browsers. `gulp serve` will automatically look for changes in the following files: `.html`, `.css`, `.js` and any images in the image folder.

+The `gulp serve` command takes an optional parameter to provide a proxy URL, for example: `gulp serve --url http://vagrant.dev/`.
+If this is supplied you files will be served through a proxy.
+This means you could serve a local environment such as Vagrant on a local network without any additional changes to local environment (in Vagrant's case, the .Vagrantfile).
+If the URL parameter is not provided, file from the `./app` directory will be served instead.

 ## PageSpeed
 You can run Google PageSpeed insights by running `gulp pagespeed`.
 By default this will check `http://google.com` in `desktop` mode.
 You can specify a URL and mode simply by passing the relevant parameter.
 For example to test amazon.com simply run `gulp pagespeed --url http://amazon.com --mode desktop`.